 Vloggers and other single-person setup video producers are another user group that will benefit from the EOS R’s LCD screen.

-The mechanical shutter is covered by the information regarding the stated shutter speed.
+The information regarding the stated shutter speed covers the mechanical shutter.

-However, some cameras also contain a mechanical shutter in addition to their electronic counterparts.
+However, some cameras also contain a mechanical shutter and electronic counterparts.

 Both cameras under consideration have an electronic shutter that enables silent photography.

 The risk of the rolling shutter makes this mode less practical for taking pictures in artificial light or while trying to capture moving subjects (risk of flickering).

 Canon R6 has a maximum shutter speed of 1/8000 sec.